 5. Little Theatre

-The Warner Robin’s Little Theatre is a community theatre that has been putting on shows just about as long as Warner Robins has been in existence.
+The Warner Robin’s Little Theatre is a community theater that has been putting on shows just about as long as Warner Robins has been in existence.

 Its small band of passionate amateurs and professionals manage to put on five main shows each season, as well as a series of workshops and special events.